valphi/SFTP-Uploader/README_MACOS.md

 Confirm you have the required permissions.
 Check the History tab for details.

 - **Incorrect Environment Variables**
-Double-check the variables in run_macos.sh for typos or invalid values.
+Double-check the variables in run_macos.command for typos or invalid values.